-These tax credit may be claimed by eligible businesses locating or expanding in enterprise zones on Utah state income tax forms.
+These tax credits may be claimed by eligible businesses locating or expanding in enterprise zones on Utah state income tax forms.

 - A maximum of 30 full-time positions per tax year

-- A $750 tax credit for each new full-time position created above the subsequent taxable year full-time positions.
+- A $750 tax credit for each new full-time position created above the subsequent taxable year's highest number of full-time positions that existed.

 - An additional tax credit of $200 may be claimed for each new full-time employee position created within the enterprise zone that is filled by an employee who is insured under an employer-sponsored health insurance program if the employer pays at least 50% of the premium cost for the year for which the credit is claimed.

 Other tax credits:

 - A tax credit of 25% of the first $200,000 spent on rehabilitating a building that has been vacant for at least two years including that the building has had or contained no occupants, tenants, furniture, or personal property for at least two years, in the time period immediately before the rehabilitation, and which is located within an enterprise zone.